Inskip Point is a beautiful peninsula north of Rainbow Beach in Queensland.

 Inskip Point, Camping, Accommodation, Weather, Tides & Map, QLD

-The recreation area is equipped with basic camping amenities such as cold water on tap, compost-style toilets, a roving store selling camping goods, trash bins, wheelchair access, and 2WD access.
-Drinking water can be obtained at Clarkson Drive within Rainbow Beach, just be sure to bring along your own refillable containers.
+The recreation area has basic camping amenities such as cold water on tap, compost-style toilets, a roving store selling camping goods, trash bins, wheelchair access, and 2WD access.
+Drinking water can be obtained at Clarkson Drive within Rainbow Beach; bring along your own refillable containers.

-If you are travelling to Inskip Point with the kids, take them over to Tin Can Bay where they can safely swim during the high tide.
-Kayaking in knee-deep but tranquil waters is a wonderful activity all members of the family can partake in here too.
+If you are travelling to Inskip Point with the kids, take them over to Tin Can Bay, where they can safely swim during the high tide.
+Kayaking in knee-deep but tranquil waters is a beautiful activity all family members can partake in here too.

 The coastal campsites of the peninsula will ensure you have one of the most scenic camp trips ever.
-The site is surrounded by cypress pine, beach she-oaks, and other gorgeous coastal trees, while you have the views of the open sea and wide sandy beaches to take advantage of.
-Visitors who want to camp should also keep in mind that permits are required and should be bought before you set up camp.
+The site is surrounded by cypress pine, beach she-oaks, and other gorgeous coastal trees, while you have views of the open sea and wide sandy beaches to take advantage of.
+Visitors who want to camp should also remember that permits are required and should be bought before you set up camp.

 Inskip Point and Fraser Island are dream destinations in Queensland – be sure to add them to your itinerary!